Our unique analysis of the bills Guyer sponsored and cosponsored provides insight into his position in the House of Representatives.

 View All » (including bills from previous years)

-From Jan 1973 to Apr 1981, Guyer missed 396 of 5,096 roll call votes, which is 7.8%.
-This is worse than the median of 7.2% among the lifetime records of representatives serving in Apr 1981.
+From Jan 1973 to Apr 1981, Guyer missed 463 of 5,185 roll call votes, which is 8.9%.
+This is on par with the median of 7.8% among the lifetime records of representatives serving in Apr 1981.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: